Table of Contents

-Cerebral palsy is not one condition, but a group of conditions that affect the part of the brain that regulates muscle control and balance.
+Cerebral palsy is not one condition but a group of conditions that affect the part of the brain that regulates muscle control and balance.
 If you have a child suffering from cerebral palsy, this information is not news to you, but it still may be a devastating realization that your infant’s life will never again be the same.
-If your child has cerebral palsy due to an avoidable birth injury, contact our Pittsburgh cerebral palsy lawyer today.
+If your child has cerebral palsy due to an avoidable birth injury, due to medical malpractice, contact our Pittsburgh cerebral palsy birth injury lawyer today.
 There is no cure for cerebral palsy, and the condition is the most prevalent childhood motor disability.
 While some cases are identified in the womb or soon after birth, others go undetected for months or even years.

 Common infant symptoms include: